 James: From theming to style constraints to jam size, it seems like there are unique elements you admire about each of these jams!
 If you had to pick a single aspect that these three jams share, one crux of what makes a jam special to you, what would it be?

-James: What’s your favorite game jam game that someone else made?
+James: What is your favorite game jam game that someone else made?

-Nik: There are so many good jam games I’ve come across over the years… It’s impossible to name just one!
-However, I’m in awe every time Daniel Linssen makes a game.
-Every time it’s a work of art… So meticulously crafted… I don’t know how he does it.
+Nik: There are so many good jam games I have come across over the years, it is impossible to name just one!
+However, I am in awe every time Daniel Linssen makes a game.
+Every time it is a work of art, so meticulously crafted, I do not know how he does it.

 James: Daniel’s work is so stunning.
 The quality he produces in such compact time is astounding.
-Given that many of his games are jam creations, where do you think his work would fit on prototype to condensed scale?
+Given that many of his games are jam creations, where do you think his work would fit on ‘prototype’ to ‘condensed experience’ scale?

+Nik: That would have to be “Super Sneaky Sample Stealer”.
+This was a game I made for Ludum Dare with the theme “You Only Get One”.
 The objective was to claim as many free samples as you can, but the vendors will only give out one per person.
 In order to get around this, you have to steal shirts and pretend to be someone else without getting caught.
-It’s a silly little game that placed really well, and I’m also a fan of the soundtrack I did for it too!
+It is a silly little game that placed really well, and I am also a fan of the soundtrack I did for it too!

-James: One of my all-time favorites of your games!
+James: This is one of my all-time favorites of your games!
 Considering how polished it is, how did you manage your schedule and time?
 How does Nik Sudan jam?

-Further readings, a few notable Nik Sudan games:
+Further reading, a few notable Nik Sudan games: